anyahush/the-freefrom-cookbook/testing.md

 ![PEP8 online validation](static/images/readme_images/testing/validation/pep8_errors.png)

+- Performance
+    * Whilst testing performance I discovered that the hero image and image on the About page were causing performance issues due to their size.
+I subsequently used [Cloud Converter](https://cloudconvert.com/) to compress the images.
+    * This has improved the performance of both pages on mobile and desktop.
+    * Additionally, alt attributes were missed on some images and the order of header elements needed attention.
+These were fixed during testing.

 ### Existing
 - Once users have searched once, in order to access allergen drop down list the reset button needs to be clicked